 Best dog seat belt at a glance:

-Best dog seat belt for large dogs: KONG Ultimate Safety Tether Dog Seat Belt – view on Jollyes
+• Best dog seat belt for large dogs: KONG Ultimate Safety Tether Dog Seat Belt – View on Amazon UK

 The beauty of dog seat belts is that they're a lot smaller than some of the other car travel accessories for dogs.
 They won't take up a lot of space like a dog travel crate does so if you're heading on your holidays with your hound, there will still be plenty of room for luggage in the back.
 The small and compact size also makes them more portable so you can move them from vehicle to vehicle and easily uninstall them if you need the seat for some human passengers.